joinpursuit/AC_4_Web/units/react/lessons/react_select/react_select.md

 ### [More `select`s](https://codesandbox.io/s/jny7l72m35)

 Now that we have a generic `Select` component, we can easily render more select elements from our `App` components.
 Say we want to ask the user for choose his/her favorite animal from a list.
-We will first add an `animals` array to the `App` consturctor function:
+We will first add an `animals` array to the `App` constructor function:

 ```jsx
   constructor() {